wjohnson/pyapacheatlas/docs/source/core/client/purviewclient.rst

 .. _Lineage: https://docs.microsoft.com/en-us/rest/api/purview/catalogdataplane/lineage
 .. _Relationship: https://docs.microsoft.com/en-us/rest/api/purview/catalogdataplane/relationship

-Some of the APIs are separated into other clients.
-For the PurviewClient, there is a PurviewGlossaryClient that provides access to the Glossary API endpoints, a PurviewDiscoveryClient that provides access to the Discovery API endpoints, and a CollectionsClient that provides access to the Microsoft Purview only collections APIs.
+Some of the APIs (in the documentation) are separated into other clients.
+You do not need to instatiate these clients.
+They are made available in the PurviewClient.
+For the PurviewClient, there is a PurviewGlossaryClient that provides access to the Glossary API endpoints, a PurviewDiscoveryClient that provides access to the Discovery API endpoints, a CollectionsClient that provides access to the Microsoft Purview only collections APIs, an MSGraphClient that provides access to Microsoft Graph Utilities for converting email addresses to object ids, and a GraphQL client for querying Microsoft Purview via the preview GraphQL endpoint.

-* Glossary
+* :ref:`Glossary <glossary-client>`
-* Discovery(Search)
+* :ref:`Discovery(Search) <discovery-client>`
-* Collections
+* :ref:`Collections <collections-client>`
+* :ref:`Microsoft Graph (for email to object id) <ms-graph-client>`
+* :ref:`GraphQL (for GraphQL based search) <graphql-client>`

 .. autosummary::
    :toctree: api/